jsfraz/jsfraz/README.md

 <!-- Shield badges docs https://shields.io/badges -->
 <!-- Inspiration https://github.com/thmsgbrt/thmsgbrt/blob/master/README.md -->

+## Ahoj 👋

-My name is Josef and and I do hobby projects in my spare time
+My name is Josef and I create various projects and other things that come to mind.

+Besides programming, I also have other interests around which some of my projects revolve.

+### Contact me 📬

+Feel free to contact me with anything and you can also check out my personal site or blog!

 <p>
   <a href="mailto:razj@josefraz.cz"><img alt="razj@josefraz.cz" src="https://img.shields.io/badge/razj@josefraz.cz-000?style=social&logo=gmail&logoColor=000" /></a>